Aravindansa/my-news-android-app/README.md

 # About App:
-This app seamlessly delivers the latest news with smooth pagination, offers real-time updates on weather and air quality, and presents a comprehensive three-day forecast accompanied by engaging graphical representations.
+This app will display the latest news, current weather, and air quality forecast for the next five days, including graphical representations

 # Key features and functionalities
 * **Clean Architecture**